Fahim-Ahmad/cloud_workshop/README.md

     - Storage
     - Networking
 - You understand load balancing and scalability.
+- You know how to control and limit your costs in Cloud
 - You know how the Cloud could be used for ML and Data Science.

 ### Deployment